 The squad also did its part in the community, participating in Headers for Hope, which raised nearly 18 thousand dollars for the Ulman Cancer Fund for Young Adults, as well as selling shirts for the team’s annual Fight in Pink game, with proceeds going to the Susan G. Komen fund.

-Last season, the Retrievers used their confidence from the 2013 campaign to post yet another successful campaign under Wray.
+In 2014, the Retrievers used their confidence from the 2013 campaign to post yet another successful campaign under Wray.
 UMBC recorded its lowest number of losses in program history en route to a second-place finish in the America East standings.
 The Retrievers earned eight conference honors at the end of the regular-season, with Brown highlighting the honors by becoming the first women’s soccer player in league history to be named Midfielder of the Year in back-to-back seasons.
 Junior back Amira Walcott and junior goalkeeper Jen Nance earned America East All-Conference First Team and Second Team honors, respectively, after helping the Retrievers record the lowest number of goals allowed in program history, including a single-season program record of nine shutouts for Nance.

 Wray saw the team and players earn recognition on a national level for their efforts both on the field and in the classroom in 2014.
 On the field, the Retrievers were ranked as high as No. 6 in the Northeast Region by the NSCAA.
 Off the field, the team was honored with the NSCAA Team Academic Award for a combined 3.0 GPA or higher.
 Individually, UMBC saw Brown be recognized as a nominee for the Senior CLASS Award, as a semifinalist for the coveted Wooden Citizenship Cup, as a NSCAA Scholar All-East Region Second Team honoree and as an NSCAA All-Northeast Region Second Team member.
 Boretti continued to be recognized for her work in the classroom, becoming the first player in program history to receive the nation’s top academic distinction, earning a spot on the 2014 Capital One Academic All-America First Team.
 Rookie Lisa Nanov added in a pair of ECAC Rookie of the Week distinctions, as well as being ranked 83rd on Top Drawer Soccer’s Midseason Top-100 Freshmen list.